isaacsutor/SeniorCapstone/README.md

 * Then you will be pointed to educational information where you can find out more about the dangers of day trading and the research being done on Neural Net stock trading.

 ## What this Repo Contains ##
+The 00912486 folder contains the essentials needed to run the app.
+The img folder contains images of the Neural Net as it was trained.
+The Dash Practice folder contains the tutorials I completed to learn Dash during this process The loose files in the SeniorCapstone root folder contain the model files, Neural Net tutorials,
+    and PyQt tutorials I completed during this process

 ## How to Run this Program on Your Machine ##